Average Bench: 14.1% (238th of 700)

 How it works

-Graphics Card Rankings (Price vs Performance) June 2023 GPU Rankings.
+Graphics Card Rankings (Price vs Performance) April 2024 GPU Rankings

 We calculate effective 3D speed which estimates gaming performance for the top 12 games.
 Effective speed is adjusted by current prices to yield value for money.
 Our figures are checked against thousands of individual user ratings.
 The customizable table below combines these factors to bring you the definitive list of top GPUs.
 [GPUPro]